Hallelujah78/React-Testing-Library-and-Jest-The-Complete-Guide-Notes/react-testing-library-jest.md

   ## 8. Handling User Input

+  - see lesson 10 - completed users project

   ## 9. Rendering the List of users

+  - see lesson 10 - completed users project

 ## 10. Completed Users Project

+- link to download what we built in lessons 7-9

 ## 11. Our first test

+- Test writing process
+  - Pick out one component to test by itself
+  - make a test file for the component if one does not exist
+  - decide what the important parts of the component are
+  - write a test to make sure each part works as expected
+  - run tests at the command line

 ## 12. Element Query System